ebzzry/ebzzry.github.io/emacs-pairs.md

             ^
 ```

-Nothing will happen.
-Smartparens saves us a lot of trouble, here.
+Nothing will happen. smartparens saves us a lot of trouble, here.

 If you have the expression: